Key Breed Facts

 The Plummer Terrier was bred to be a working dog and there is nothing these dogs enjoy more than to be outside doing something.
 They are not only active and energetic, but they are very intelligent too.
 As such, they need to be kept busy mentally or boredom quickly sets in.
 They are best suited to people who live in the country and who lead active, outdoor lives.
 They are not the best choice for first time owners because these little dogs need to be handled and trained by people who are familiar with the particular needs of these highly intelligent and high energy terriers.

-A Plummer Terrier needs to be well socialised from a young age and this has to include introducing puppies to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated so they mature into well-rounded albeit lively adult dogs.
-Their training has to begin as early as possible and rather than try to prevent a Plummer from doing what comes naturally to them, it's best to train dogs to do what is deeply embedded in their psyche.
+A Plummer Terrier needs to be well socialised from a young age and this must include introducing puppies to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated so they mature into well-rounded albeit lively adult dogs.
+Their training must begin as early as possible and rather than try to prevent a Plummer from doing what comes naturally to them, it's best to train dogs to do what is deeply embedded in their psyche.

 A Plummer Terrier is never happier than when they know their place in the pack and who they can look to for direction and guidance.
 If they don't know who is the alpha dog in a household they may quickly take on the role of a dominant dog which can make them harder to live with and handle.